the0neWhoKnocks/diy-solar-generator/src/page/home.md

 1. Mount the 2-way switches and their temperature control panels.
 Connect the temp. control panels to their corresponding components (fans and heating pad).
 1. Mount the battery monitor.
 Plug the wire into the monitor and then the shunt.
 1. Mount the 4-in-1 panel.
 The connecting of it's wiring happens at the end to ensure it doesn't cause any tangling issues or get damaged.
-1. I cut some foam from that packaging that the batteries were shipped in.
+1. I cut some foam from the packaging the batteries were shipped in.
 It's squishy when pressed from one side but stiff when pressed from the other.
 The stiff side will be facing the batteries once they're inserted.
 I secured the foam blocks with some double-sided tape.
 I would've preferred the left block to be up more (like the right side), but there wasn't room when the Inverter cables were in place.
 1. For the red bus bar, here's what cables are connected (some aren't wired to components yet) in order from top to bottom:<br />
     (1) Inverter, (2) Battery, (3) Chargers (Anderson connectors for Solar & AC), (4) Cooling switch, heating switch, and 4-in-1 panel.
     :::_ .imgs